Trystan-Cannon/CC-Jam-2015/README.md

 For now, unfortunately, you'll just have to mirror the file structure of this repository where the root folder is a folder called 'Layers.'
 Basically, just make a new folder called 'Layers' in the root of your CC computer, and copy this repository into it, then run '/Layers/Main.'

-#Well, how does it work?
+#What if I want a different startup file?
-Check out the usage documentation ;)
+Simply rename your startup file "/_startup," so the Layers system will load it as the base program.

-#Alright.
-But how do I make a new layer?
+#How do I close a layer?
-That's also in the usage documentation, silly ;)
+Press the 'Home' button.
+This information is located in the 'About' interface accessible from the 'Help' layer which is activated when the system starts.